advaitrane/VRCP/README.md

 Files are saved in the DATA_DIR in main.py.

-Separate models for RGB and CYM for each sunject
+Separate models for RGB and CYM for each subject.